valkyrie-fnd/valkyrie/example/README.md

 ## Documentation

 Adding a subfolder to the provider called "docs", will enable the valkyrie site to pick up the provider module and add the information to it.
-Any `.md` or `.mdx` files will be added to the the documentation of the provider on [valkyrie.bet](https://valkyrie.bet).
+Any `.md` or `.mdx` files will be added to the documentation of the provider on [valkyrie.bet](https://valkyrie.bet).

 Any images or other assets should be placed in the assets sub-folder.